Hanna-N9/inventorymanagement/README.md

 # InventoryManagement!

-InventoryManagement! project is a command-line interface (CLI) built with Python that focuses on managing inventories of products categorized under various categories in an SQLite database.
-This application is constructed for a user to perform several operations, including creating a record, displaying all data, finding a specific record, and deleting an existing record on categories and products.
+The InventoryManagement! project is a command-line interface (CLI) built with Python.
+It focuses on managing inventories of products categorized under various categories in an SQLite database.
+This application leverages Object-Relational Mapping (ORM) to convert data from Python into SQL for interaction with the database.
+Additionally, it uses SQLite, a software library that provides a database system for Python to connect to an SQL database.

+This application is designed to allow users to perform several operations, including creating a record, displaying all data, finding a specific record, and deleting an existing record on categories and products.

-InventoryManagement! is helpful for anyone who needs to manage an inventory of products, especially in a warehouse or retail setting.
-This application allows users to easily track their inventory and confirm all products are correctly categorized and accounted for.
+InventoryManagement! is helpful for anyone who needs to manage an inventory of products, such as in a warehouse or retail setting.
+It allows users to easily track their inventory and ensure all products are correctly categorized and accounted for.

 ## Features

 - **Categories:** The categories table in the database has ID and name attributes.
   - **Manage Categories:** A user can create a new category, retrieve all categories, find a category by name or ID, and delete a category.
-- **Products:** The products table in the database includes attributes of ID, name, price, description, quantity in stock, sub-category, and category's ID.
+- **Products:** The products table in the database includes columns of ID, name, price, description, quantity in stock, sub-category, and category's ID.

   - **Manage Categories:** A user can create a new product, retrieve all products, find a product by name or ID, and delete a product.